-Fast forward to now, and you’re probably hearing from someone (your web developer, your bank, your mom) that you need to get on board and buy a certificate for your website.
+Fast forward to now, and you’re probably hearing from someone (your web developer, your customers, your mom) that you need to get on board and buy a certificate for your website.
 They’re right.
 Click here to get started, or keep reading if you remain skeptical.

 Are you who you say you are?

+You’ve gone to a lot of trouble building a pretty amazing website.
 You probably want your visitors to feel confident that the site they are browsing is actually yours, and not some phisher infecting their machine with malware.

 You want Google to like you

 Since 2014, Google has been giving HTTPS a leg up in their ranking algorithm.
 At that time, secure sites were in the minority.
 Times have changed (which happens on the interwebs, who knew?), and in 2018, Google began to flag websites that lack an SSL certificate as “not secure”.